salmanmarizki/gender-classification/README.md

 # gender-classification
-Simple classification model that takes in height, weight &amp; shoe size to predict a person's gender.
+[LBD] Learn By Doing - Simple classification model that takes in height, weight &amp; shoe size to predict a person's gender.